Age-of-consent reform: United Kingdom

-In 1275, the English government set the age of consent at 12 years old for females as part of a rape law and a 1576 law was created with more severe punishments for which the age of consent was set at 10 years old for females.
+In the Statute of Westminster 1275, the English government set the age of consent at 12 years old for females as part of a rape law and section 4 of the Benefit of Clergy Act 1575 (18 Eliz.
+1 c.
+7) was passed with more severe punishments, for which the age of consent was set at 10 years old for females.
 Jurist Sir Matthew Hale stated that both rape laws were valid at the same time.

 Age of consent for marriage (sexual intercourse) was set at 12 years old for maidens (girls) and 14 years old for youths (boys), under English common law.
 Age of majority was set at 21 years old, adolescent males and adolescent females needed parental consent to marry.

-In 1875, the Offence Against the Persons Act raised it to 13 in Great Britain and Ireland.
-The Criminal Law Amendment Act of 1885 raised it to 16.
+The Offences against the Person Act 1875 raised it to 13 in Great Britain and Ireland.
+The Criminal Law Amendment Act 1885 raised it to 16.
 In 1917, a bill raising the age of consent in Great Britain and Ireland from 16 to 17 was defeated by only one vote.
-In Northern Ireland in 1950, the legislature of Northern Ireland passed a law called Children and Young Persons Act in 1950 that raised the age of consent from 16 to 17.
+In Northern Ireland in 1950, the legislature of Northern Ireland passed a law called Children and Young Persons Act (Northern Ireland) 1950 that raised the age of consent from 16 to 17.
 The age of consent in Northern Ireland was later lowered back to 16, by the Sexual Offences (Northern Ireland) Order 2008.

 In 1929, age of consent for marriage (sexual intercourse) was raised to 16 years old for both, females and males.
 In 1970, the age of majority was lowered from 21 years old to 18 years old, making it legal for males and females 18 years old and older to marry without parental consent.